 A positive suitable reaction with 2,4-DNP (2,4-Dinitrophenylhydrazine) or Brady’s reagent confirms the presence of a carbonyl group in the compound.
 But it doesn't state if the carbonyl group is an aldehydic group or a ketonic group.
 In order to differentiate between the two, a Tollens’ reagent test is done.

 Aldehydes can easily be oxidized to their respective carboxylic acids by using mild oxidizing agents.
 Unlike aldehydes, ketones cannot be oxidized to any carboxylic acids by mild oxidizing agents.
 For the oxidation of ketones, strong oxidizing agents are required.
 Tollens’ reagent can act as a mild oxidizing reagent.

-Tollens’ reagent being a mild oxidizing reagent oxidizes aldehydic groups to its respective acid and it gets reduced, the reduction from +1 oxidation state of Silver (Ag+) to elemental form of Silver (Ag).
+Tollens’ reagent being a mild oxidizing reagent oxidizes aldehyde groups to its respective acid and it gets reduced, the reduction from +1 oxidation state of Silver (Ag+) to elemental form of Silver (Ag).
 Ketones do not reduce Tollens’ reagent (except alpha diketones (i.e. two ketone functionalities on the adjacent atoms) and alpha hydroxy ketones (keto and alcohol functional groups on adjacent atoms) which can tautomerize into aldehydes via keto-enol tautomerism in an alkaline medium).

 Tollens’ reagent which was initially discovered by a German chemist Bernhard Tollens is the chemical reagent that is used in the Tollen’s test to determine the presence of aldehyde functional groups along with some alpha-hydroxy ketones in an unknown solution.
 It is a colourless, aqueous solution consisting of silver ammonia complex in ammonia solution.
 Sodium hydroxide present in the solution maintains a basic pH i.e. (pH>7) of the solution.